 Kimberly is a global researcher and practitioner in inquiry-based instruction.
 In addition to founding Inquiry Partners, she is the author of Experience Inquiry and advisor to Curiosities AI.
-She is also an enthusiastic supporter of philosophy in the classroom (P4C) and Ethics Bowl.
+She is also an enthusiastic supporter of philosophy in the classroom (P4C) and an Ethics Bowl judge for PLATO’s annual event through the University of Washington.

 In her over 30 years in education, she’s held a variety of leadership roles.
 She was a full-time lecturer at the University of Washington's College of Education, a Senior Program Officer at the Bill & Melinda Gates Foundation, and Director of Partner Engagement for Teach For All in Buenos Aires, Argentina.